Phone-GWP-group

 A clear understanding of your specifications

-Transport restrictions need to be considered early on in the process.
+Transport restrictions need to be considered early on.

-Road transport brings width, height, and length limits unless specialist equipment is used.
-Air freight introduces its own dimensional restrictions.
-Sea freight changes the environmental risk profile altogether.
-Packaging must be designed with the chosen transport modes firmly in mind.
+Road transport has limits on width, height, and length unless you use special equipment.
+Air freight has its own size restrictions.
+Sea freight brings different environmental risks.
+Packaging should be designed with the chosen transport method in mind.

 Satellite packaging